telerik/blazor-docs/getting-started/repl/user-snippets.md

 ![User Snippets menu in Telerik REPL for Blazor](../images/repl-user-snippets.png)

-The **User Snippets** menu allows you to perform the following actions with the saved snippets:
+The **User Snippets** menu allows you to review and manage your code snippets:

 * **Open**—Clicking a snippet will automatically populate it in the editor.
 You can run it or make changes.
 To save the changed snippet, click the **Share** button—the updated snippet will be saved as a new one.